SMIT-1803/CourseCatch/README.md

 ```

 The publishable key is safe in the browser — Row Level Security is what protects the data, and it's enforced in Postgres rather than in application code.

-### Database

-Run `migrations/001_init.sql` in the Supabase SQL editor, then any numbered migrations after it. `reset.sql` drops everything and is for development only.

----

-## Semester codes

-`1` + two-digit year + term digit, where **1 = Spring, 4 = Summer, 7 = Fall**.

-Fall 2026 is `1267`; Spring 2027 is `1271`.
-Compute from year and term — incrementing by 3 works within a calendar year and produces an invalid code at the boundary.

----

 ## Data source and ethics